csc-fw/otmb_fw_files/2021-09-23_HMT_12bitCCLUT_MEX1/README.md

    - New trigger data format and DAQ data format

 ## firmware date and type
 The firmware date is 2021-09-23 and the type is TypeA for non-ME11 OTMB.
-This version is rolling back to 12bits comparator code
+This version is rolling back to 12bits comparator code.

+Use otmbfw_MEX1_typeA_20210923v2.tar.gz

 ## firmware revision code
 The revision code is 0x402 if run3_daq_dataformat_enable is on